Tanujajasti/covertree-code-mt/README.md

 Covertree-Code-MT is a backend application to manage data for the employee database.
 This application retrieves data from MongoDB by creating the RestAPIs.
 All CRUD operations are allowed.

 ## Installation

-To install Covertree-Code-MT, follow these steps:

-1. Clone the repository from GitHub.
-2. Install the required dependencies using `yarn install`.
-3. Configure the application by modifying a `config.ts` file with your environment variables.
-(Specific mongodb connection string, etc.,)
-4. Start the application using `yarn start`.

 ### Dependencies

-  Covertree-Code-MT requires the following dependencies:
+  Covertree-Code-MT installation requires the following dependencies:

   - Node.js
   - Express.js
   - MongoDB
   - Yarn

+To install Covertree-Code-MT, follow these steps:

+1. Clone the repository from GitHub.
+2. Install the required dependencies using `yarn install`.
+3. Configure the application by modifying the `config.ts` file with your environment variables.
+You can modify the specific mongodb connection string to access a different account.
+4. Start the application using `yarn start`.
+You should now be connected to MongoDB.
+5. Go to postman and get the collection set up by selecting "covertree-code-mt.postman_collection.json" from the repository.
+6. You are now all set to explore the application.

 ## Usage